Vikash-2003/Car-Sales-Dashboard/README.md

 Testing – Validate KPI values against source data.

 Deployment – Publish the dashboard to Power BI Service for stakeholders.
-.
-Insights from the Dashboard
+# 6.Insights from the Dashboard
 YTD Sales show a steady upward trend, with a noticeable spike in Q2 due to seasonal promotions.

 SUVs contribute the largest share of total sales by body style.